MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

 <div class="inner-wrap">

   ## The takeaway:
   The original goal was to reach a <span aria-label="score greater than 87">> 87</span> via Lighthouse and reduce the number  of issues within W.A.V.E by 50% and this was successful.
 Of course a good score does not ensure an accessible application, but this was used as a benchmark.
-The remediation tasks were validated with help from the QA team.
+The <span title="remediation: the act of correcting problems" class="definition">remediation</span> tasks were validated with help from the QA team.
 The team was given a demo of the before and after and given training on how to proactively reduce accessibility issues in the future.

   </div>